Devyanshu/primer/Data Structures/Stacks.md

   For example, Let's assume we have a stack of plates, to add more plates to it, we add it from the top and to remove plates from the stack, we again remove it from the top.

   Adding elements to a stack is called push whereas removing elements from it is called pop.
 To better understand this, consider the following image.
+(Source : Wikipedia)

   <img src='https://upload.wikimedia.org/wikipedia/commons/b/b4/Lifo_stack.png' height=400 width=400 alt='Stacks: From Wikipedia'>